Summer 2016, RM writes:

 2-story house, and about 6 pounds per brick, the bottom bricks and mortar support

 about 6x48=>288 pounds of static brick weight (roof weight is

 ignored).
 This load is only 1/10th of what the mortar can support.

 This is true for any thickness of wall because weight and load

 The mortar below a ½-brick wide and one brick deep joist

 extra 1200-288=>912 pounds it can support.
 This allows a joist

 to carry double that (two ends) of about 1824 pounds.
 Subtracting

-across a 20’ wide room, each needs to support 30 board feet of
+across a 20’ wide room, each needs to support 30 square feet of

 floorboards or maybe 200 pounds.
 That leaves a usable load of